vestrel00/contacts-android/DEV_NOTES.md

 This library does not add any custom sync adapters to keep it short and sweet.
 This relies on the default system sync settings and functions.

+#### Unused ContactsContract Stuff

+We are currently not utilizing these things because I haven't found usages of them while using the native Contacts app.
+They are probably working behind the scenes but until we find uses for these, let's leave it out because YAGNI.

+- `Settings`.
+Contacts-specific settings for various Accounts (settings for an Account).
+    - Might be useful to add this for `SHOULD_SYNC` and `UNGROUPED_VISIBLE`.
+- `ContactsColumns.IN_VISIBLE_GROUP` + `Groups.GROUP_VISIBLE`.
+Flag indicating if the contacts
+   belonging to this group should be visible in any user interface.

 ## Java Support